 One of the ways to attract more revenue from your website is to give users the opportunity to book through the website and redirect them to their partners.
-For this, the website receives ‘Pay for Stay’ commission from the partner in the amount of 12-15% after the traveler visits the destination and completes the payment.
+For this, the website receives a ‘Pay for Stay’ commission from the partner in the amount of 12-15% after the traveler visits the destination and completes the payment.

 At first, TripAdvisor did not get a lot of revenue from this feature as travelers perceived the directory only as a review website and after viewing the recommendations went to Booking.com and other OTAs for reservations.